ShinJoy991/6DOF-Kinematics/README.md

 the actuator's position in ordinary space into a representation in Cartesian coordinate space.

-The problem of this task can be solved by determining the transformation matrix $T_{i}$ to describe the kinematic information of joint (i) in the base coordinate workspace.
+&emsp;&emsp;The problem of this task can be solved by determining the transformation matrix $T_{i}$ to describe the kinematic information of joint (i) in the base coordinate workspace.
 The traditional method for constructing forward kinematic equations for robot manipulators is to link them using